 Discussion of how we might gain external input from the marketplace to obtain feedback on the data model.

-Group discussion on a number of issues (If you are reading this, and would like to amend notes, please email Kate Downing).
+Group discussion on a number of issues (if you are reading this, please email Kate Downing

-Please enter your availability on the following link so that we might find a time for the workshop / work group to gain improvements on the spec:
+Please enter your availability on the following link so that we might find a better time for the group:

-Kenneth Klingenstein's document submitted on 12/17/20: group was generally positive, however, suggested that some of the characteristics listed might better describe a specific profile; not necessarily a framework.
+Discussion of Kenneth Klingenstein's document submitted on 12/17/20: group was generally positive, however suggested that some of the characteristics listed might better describe a specific profile; not necessarily a framework.

 Kenneth Klingenstein No new trust frameworks until a comparison of existing trust frameworks have been conducted.
 Privacy frameworks are likely embedded within these trust frameworks, and consent frameworks within these privacy frameworks.
 Consent mechanisms such as duration, collection, usage, disclosure etc. should be rationalized.
 Suggestion to create a comparison prior to moving forwards.
 High-level analysis prior to a deeper dive?
 Places where consent is defined TODAY (in legislation, regs, etc.)